getkloudi/integration-wrapper-generator/out/jira/docs/DefaultApi.md

 let cloudid = null; // Object | Cloudi of the project let commentId = "commentId_example"; // String | The ID of the comment.
 let propertyKey = "propertyKey_example"; // String | The key of the property.
-apiInstance.cloudidRestApi3CommentCommentIdPropertiesPropertyKeyDelete(cloudid, commentId, propertyKey, (error, data, response) => {
+apiInstance.commentCommentIdPropertiesPropertyKeyDelete(cloudid, commentId, propertyKey, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {